antonio-valdez-arce/AvaCms/README.md

 ------------
 Provides a simple admin panel based in ZF2.
 Useful for building a CMS for small to medium sites.

+NOTE:
+This is a work in progress.
+When it gets stable i will submit it to the ZF2 modules site.

 To Do:
 ------------
 * Implement authorization and RBAC modules